An7One/growth7/Design/SystemDesign/Notes/ByBook/MartinKleppmannDesignDataIntensiveApplication/Part2DistributedData/Ch07Transactions/Section1TheSlipperyConceptOfATransaction.md

 # Chapter 07: Transactions

-## The Slippery Concept of a Transaction
+## Section 1 The Slippery Concept of a Transaction

 ### The Meaning of ACID